-So many font combinations.
+So many typefaces.
 So little time.

 The BBOFC is an expansive collection of carefully crafted typeface pair samples.
 The font pairings in BBOFC will inspire you and give you back time you need for your design projects.
 Use the combination examples straight out of the BBOFC in your next project, with other typeface software, or use them as a springboard for your own creativity.
 However you use the BBOFC, it’s bound to inspire and is a trustworthy companion to consult for all kinds of design projects and general study of typography.

 - Dozens and dozens of the most popular typefaces of all time

 - Uses many of the top classic typefaces you already own